TudorTacal/thermostat/README.md

 This project represents our fifth weekly challenge at Makers Academy coding bootcamp.

-It sends an Ajax request using 'http://openweathermap.org/api' to extract the weather information for the required city.
+A user can set the temperature of the thermostat.
+This can increase, decrease or be reseted.
+The default temperature is 20 degrees.
+The outside temperature can be obtained by inputing the location: city.
+Then, an Ajax request is being sent using 'http://openweathermap.org/api' to extract the weather information for the required city.
+It also features a power saving mode which can be turned on or off.
+This alters the maximum and minimum temperature of the thermostat.
+The last feature is showing the usage which changes colours relative to the temperature.
+Every change is saved into the database and loaded on startup.

 ## Screenshots